-Jeff Daniels is in his seventh year with the Razorbacks in 2017-18 and enters his second season as the Director of Student-Athlete Development.
+Jeff Daniels is in his eighth year with the Razorbacks in 2018-19 and enters his third season as the Director of Student-Athlete Development.
 A veteran of the game, Daniels came to Arkansas after spending five years on head coach Mike Anderson’s staff at Missouri.

 Daniels spent five years as the Director of Basketball Operations at Arkansas, before transitioning into the Director of Student-Athlete Development prior to the 2016-17 season.
 Daniels is charged with coordinating programs to enhance personal and career development of the student-athletes, while engaging the players in community service efforts.

-The Razorbacks posted the seventh most wins in program history last season, as the staff led Arkansas to 12 SEC wins for the fifth time in school history and captured six conference road victories, tying the 1994 championship team and the 2015 NCAA Tournament squad for the most in the SEC era.
+The Razorbacks posted the seventh most wins in program history, going 26-10, in 2016-17, as the staff led Arkansas to 12 SEC wins for the fifth time in school history and captured six conference road victories, tying the 1994 championship team and the 2015 NCAA Tournament squad for the most in the SEC era.
 The Razorbacks ended the season 8-3 in their last 11 SEC road contests, the best stretch since the end of the 1993-94 and beginning of the 1994-95 seasons.
 Arkansas used its second best free throw percentage in school history (.761) to post a 4-0 record in games decided by one possession and a perfect 24-0 mark when leading with two minutes left in the contest.

 The 2014-15 campaign saw Arkansas return to its glory days of the 1990s, as the Razorbacks returned to both the NCAA Tournament and SEC Tournament championship game for the first time since 2008.
 Highlighted by a victory over Southern Conference champ Wofford in the NCAA Tournament second round and a program record six SEC road wins, Arkansas produced the sixth-most wins in program history with a 27-9 record.